 The Arihant Mattress story is a vivid example of the changing times we live in.
 People, or rather customers are not only aware and informed, but they are also empowered and can make a brand pay the price for its follies, be it significant, medium or trivial.

-With the emergence and spread of social media, brands have suddenly discovered the immense power of the media in the ability to reach out to the customers directly and the disruptive side.
-Disgruntled customers can now share their agony with the whole universe, in a matter of minutes by punching it on their mobile phones.
-Hashtags, influencers, retweets, can amplify the message manifold, turning a simple tweet into a viral.
+With the emergence and spread of social media, brands have suddenly discovered the immense power of the media in the ability to reach out to customers directly and the disruptive side.
+Disgruntled customer satisfaction can now share their agony with the whole universe, in a matter of minutes by punching it on their mobile phones.
+Hashtags, influencers, and retweets can amplify the message manifold, turning a simple tweet into a viral one.
 And then the negativity develops into a trend.

 There’s a term that has gained much recognition in the past couple of years, especially in the context of social media.
 It is called trolling.
-According to the Merriam Webster dictionary, the word trolls means to antagonize (others) online by deliberately posting inflammatory, irrelevant, or offensive comments or other disruptive content.
+According to the Merriam-Webster dictionary, the word trolls means to antagonize (others) online by deliberately posting inflammatory, irrelevant, or offensive comments or other disruptive content.
 And it is not only individuals that are trapped by the trolls, but even brands are also.
-Numerous instances abound of how, at different times, a couple of rants develops into something big, as the trolls join in.
-These disgruntled customers and trolls will amplify the negativity by continually highlighting the brand’s frailties, leading to reputational damage.
+Numerous instances abound of how, at different times, a couple of rants develop into something big, as the trolls join in.
+This disgruntled customer satisfaction and trolls will amplify the negativity by continually highlighting the brand’s frailties, leading to reputational damage.

 Bhushan Makhija is a much-attuned customer.
 His Twitter feed is full of complains against companies that have failed to deliver on their promises.
 “Social Media has empowered us.
 Earlier, the companies could ignore customer view points.
 Now, it can be damaging to their business.
 Little wonder then, they are quick to address complains via Twitter or Facebook, all you need to do is tag them, and the work gets done,” he says.

-It is not as if that offline customer dissatisfaction is any less dangerous.
+It is not as if offline customer dissatisfaction is any less dangerous.
 The government has constantly reminded the customers of their rights through campaigns like ‘Jago, Grahak Jago’.
-The Consumer Courts have also been firmed up, and the tribunals have been proactive in disposing of the customer complaints in a speedier manner.
+The Consumer Courts have also been firmed up, and the tribunals have been proactive in disposing of customer complaints speedily.
 Thus an antagonized customer can take the matter up with the consumer courts and the local authorities, and force the brand to listen to them.